Ready to learn about Scrum project management?

 - Monthly: shows your project roadmap on a monthly basis

 Finally, view all the work that’s just for you!

 ClickUp’s Me Mode is the perfect way to only keep track of tasks, comments, and lists assigned to you.
 This way, you won’t be distracted by other team member’s assignments and can focus better.

 2. Sprint Lists to easily keep track of your sprints

-Since Scrum and Agile software development revolve around sprints, your project management software needs to coordinate them effectively.
+Since Scrum and Agile software development revolve around sprints, your free project management software needs to coordinate them effectively.

 ClickUp can create Sprint Lists to break down the deliverables for each Scrum sprint.
 As these are essentially checklists, you can quickly check them off as you progress.

 Your product owner can even add Scrum story points to each list to better determine how long it’ll take to knock out every product backlog item.

 As they’re so easy to read and use, an Agile coach can easily use it to train multiple teams to cope with Scrum project management.

 3. Agile Dashboards for visual overviews of your software projects

 Scrum teams are like Formula 1 champions!